rogerdahl/cuda-collatz/README.md

 ### Delay

-:The number of iterations of the Collatz rules on a given N until the N reaches the value 1.
+The number of iterations of the Collatz rules on a given N until the N reaches the value 1.

 ### Trajectory

-:The path a specific N follows from its first value until it reaches the value 1.
+The path a specific N follows from its first value until it reaches the value 1.

 ### Delay Class

-: All numbers N that have a specific Delay.
+All numbers N that have a specific [Delay](#delay).

 ### Class Record

 The lowest [N](#n) in a given Delay Class.

 The first N that we find that has a previously unencountered [Delay](#delay) is a Class Record.
-If the Delay is also in the highest [Delay Class](#delay-class), it is also a [Delay Record](#class-record).
+If the Delay is also in the highest [Delay Class](#delay-class), it is also a [Delay Record](#delay-record).

 ### Delay Record